lmammino/streams-workshop/01-buffer-vs-stream/README.md

 - Streams allows you to **process data as soon as it is available**

-That's all for now, take a little break and get ready to move to the [Next section](/02-readable-streams/README.md)
+That's all for now, congratulations on finishing the first chapter! 🎉

+Take a little break and get ready to move to the [Next section](/02-readable-streams/README.md).

 ---